vandosant/notetaking/complete-intro-to-react.md

 - Code organization: https://github.com/reactjs/react-router
-- Render method must return a component
+- Render method must return a component and (ideally) be pure (not changing variables)